The big test for inflation is 12 months away - KESQ

 “It is possible inflation is worse than they think and they raise rates more than people think,” Dimon told CNBC.
 “I’d personally be surprised if it is just four increases next year.”

-The takeaway: The December inflation data due shortly will be closely scrutinized as a snapshot in time.
-But attention is now focused on what will happen once the Fed steps in more assertively in the coming months.
+The takeaway: The December inflation data is an important snapshot in time.
+But lots of attention is now focused on what will happen once the Fed steps in more assertively in the coming months.

 “The risk of a mistake goes up when you’re rushing like this,” economist Mohamed El-Erian told CNN Business.